 Criminal penalties in the form of fines can be imposed on businesses.
 The range of the fine depends on the applicable legislative provision.
-For example, under the PCA, the maximum fine that can be imposed on a business for conviction on a charge of corruption is S\$100,000.
+For example, under the Prevention of Corruption Act 1960, the maximum fine that can be imposed on a business for conviction on a charge of corruption is S\$100,000.
 Generally, companies can only be subject to a fine if they are found guilty of a criminal offence under the relevant legislation.